How to Prepare Yourself for BBC Assessment Tests?

 After sending your CV, you will be asked to complete a situational judgment test.
 The other assessments will need to be completed later.

-Then you will be given a combination of personality and competency-based tests.
-The BBC uses personality tests to provide the national broadcaster will assess your work ethic.
+Then, you will be given a combination of personality and competency-based tests.
+The BBC uses personality tests to assess your work ethic.
 The BBC will consider your personality test scores with your other assessments and application.

 Situational Judgement Test (SJT)